New insights and perspectives on the natural gradient method: Constructing Practical Natural Gradient Methods, and the Critical Role of Damping

-This idea is well supported by practical experience since, for example, the Hessian-free optimization approach of \citet{HF} generates its updates using an Tikhonov damping scheme applied to the GGN matrix (which in the experiments considered are equivalent to the Fisher), and these updates are used effectively with $\alpha_k = 1$ and make a lot more progress on the objective than optimally re-scaled updates computed without damping (i.e. the raw natural gradient).
+This idea is supported by practical experience in neural network optimization.
+For example, the Hessian-free optimization approach of \citet{HF} generates its updates using a Tikhonov damping scheme applied to the exact GGN matrix (which was equivalent to the Fisher in that work).
+These updates, which can be applied with a step-size of 1, make a lot more progress optimizing the objective than updates computed without any damping (which must instead rely on a carefully chosen step-size to even be feasible).

+It is worth pointing out that other interpretations of natural gradient descent can also motivate the use of damping/regularization terms.
+In particular, \citet{ollivier2018online} has shown that online natural gradient descent, with a particular flavor of Tikhonov regularization, closely resembles a certain type of extended Kalman filter-based training algorithm for neural networks \citep{singhal1989training, ruck1992comparative}, where $\theta$ is treated as an evolving hidden state that is estimated by the filter (using training targets as noisy observations and inputs as control signals).

-\section{The empirical Fisher}
+\section{The Empirical Fisher}

-An approximation of the Fisher known as the ``empirical Fisher" (denoted $\bar{F}$), which is often used in practical natural gradient methods, is obtained by taking the inner expectation of eqn.~\ref{eqn:F_expression_1} over the target distribution $Q_{x,y}$ (or its empirical surrogate $\hat{Q}_{x,y}$) instead of the model's distribution $P_{x,y}$.
+An approximation of the Fisher known as the ``empirical Fisher" \citep{schraudolph}, which we denote by $\bar{F}$, is commonly used in practical natural gradient methods.
+It is obtained by taking the inner expectation of eqn.~\ref{eqn:F_expression_1} over the target distribution $Q_{x,y}$ (or its empirical surrogate $\hat{Q}_{x,y}$) instead of the model's distribution $P_{x,y}$.

-In the case that one uses $\hat{Q}_{x,y}$, this yields the following simple form:
+In the case where one uses $\hat{Q}_{x,y}$, this yields the following simple form:

-This matrix is often incorrectly referred to as the Fisher, or even the Gauss-Newton, although it is in general not equivalent to those matrices.
+This matrix is often incorrectly referred to as the Fisher, or even the Gauss-Newton, even though it is not equivalent to either of these matrices in general.

-\subsection{Comparisons to the standard Fisher}
+\subsection{Comparisons to the Standard Fisher}

 Like the Fisher $F$, the empirical Fisher $\bar{F}$ is PSD.
 But unlike $F$, it is essentially free to compute, provided that one is already computing the gradient of $h$.
-It can also be applied to objective functions which might not involve a probabilistic model in any obvious way.
+And it can also be applied to objective functions which might not involve a probabilistic model in any obvious way.